 Not only is the view across the lake beautiful but both cherry blossoms and maple trees have been strategically planted so you can get some great photos of Mt Fuji with the sakura blossom or red leaves.
+You can snap photos from anywhere on the coast, or go on a boat ride and snap a photo of Fuji with its reflection in the water!
 This location is a treat for all the seasons.

-Hakone is a national park near to Mt Fuji, it has its own unique draws such as a variety of top class onsen and Lake Ashinoko.
+Hakone is a national park near to Mt Fuji, but it also has its own unique draws such as a variety of top class onsen and Lake Ashinoko.
 Hakone is very popular for both national and international tourists as it is a place of natural beauty that is easily accessible from Tokyo.
 Taking a short cruise on Lake Ashinoko is a popular past time, you can even go on a pirate ship!
 One of the perks of his cruise is a beautiful view of the peak of Mt Fuji across the mountains in between.

-These are just a few examples of popular spots to take some photos of Mt Fuji, anywhere in the five lakes region is also good.
-Even if you visit one of these locations you are not guaranteed that perfect photo, Mt Fuji is often shrouded in clouds and quite elusive!
-The best time of day to take a photo is in the very early morning when cloud cover is much less!
-As you can see below, Fuji likes to hide!
+Note that even if you visit one of these locations you are not guaranteed that perfect photo, as Mt Fuji is often shrouded in clouds and quite elusive!
+Fuji likes to hide!The best time of day to take a photo is in the very early morning when cloud cover is much less!
+Sometimes, sunset provides a clear view too.

 When it comes to seasons, winter is the best for clear views as the air is crisp and dry, and Mount Fuji is covered with snow.
 Summer is more humid, and the snow cap is melted, so that season is at the bottom of the list.
 Spring and Autumn are extraordinary beautiful for the blossoms and the red leaves, respectively.